geobabbler/mergin_maps_xlsform/README.md

   - check required columns (`type`, `name`, etc.)
 - Empty picklists in Mergin Maps:
   - regenerate project with latest script so ValueMap config is refreshed
+- Multi-select list is empty in Mergin Maps:
+  - ensure you regenerated with the latest script (uses `ValueRelation` + lookup layer for `select_multiple`)
+- Photo captured but field stays NULL:
+  - ensure you regenerated with the latest script (writes explicit `ExternalResource` storage config)
 - Disconnected layer in QGIS:
   - ensure `.qgs` and `.gpkg` stay together in the same folder